-There have also been longstanding and well-documented accounts of deteriorating health conditions and medical negligence inside Tora that have severely affected prisoners’ health, including that of former presidential candidate Abdel Moneim Aboul Fotouh, who has spent more than 500 days in isolation and has been denied access to fresh air, exposure to the sun or time to exercise.
-Aboul Fotouh’s repeated appeals for medical care have gone largely unanswered by prison authorities even though has suffered two heart attacks in detention and his lawyer and family say his life is at risk.
+There have also been longstanding and well-documented accounts of deteriorating health conditions and medical negligence inside Tora that have severely affected prisoners’ health, including that of former presidential candidate Abdel Moneim Abouel Fotouh, who has spent more than 500 days in isolation and has been denied access to fresh air, exposure to the sun or time to exercise.
+Abouel Fotouh’s repeated appeals for medical care have gone largely unanswered by prison authorities even though has suffered two heart attacks in detention and his lawyer and family say his life is at risk.

 Monday’s visit to Tora follows a visit on October 23 by the Supreme State Security Prosecution where they concluded that conditions inside the prison are “adequate.”
 A video of the visit was released by the SIS on Sunday.
 According to a statement by the SIS, the footage “shows the actual state of the situation of health services and food supplies in Egyptian prisons.”
 Meanwhile, a delegation from the National Council for Human Rights visited Port Said Prison on November 2.

 The series of managed prison visits comes as Egypt is preparing to undergo its Universal Periodic Review at a session scheduled to be held at the United Nations Human Rights Council in Geneva on Wednesday.